How Long Do You Have to Contest a Will or Trust?

 Can a Will Be Contested After Probate Is Granted?

-A will can be contested after probate is granted; although that is not typically when most will contests take place.
+A will can be contested after probate is granted, although that is not typically when most will contests take place.
 The contest has to be filed within the 120-day time limit to contest a will.
 As previously mentioned, it is ideal to file a formal objection to the admission of the will to probate before the probate petition is granted, but it is nevertheless possible to contest a will after probate has been granted as well.
-The only catch is that bringing a contest after probate is granted can result in higher legal costs and delays in beneficiaries receiving their inheritances.
+The only catch is that will contest costs will likely be higher and beneficiaries may not receive their inheritances as quickly.

 It is important to note, however, that if an interested party seeking to contest a will had actual notice of another person’s will contest in time to have joined the contest, yet failed to do so, they may be barred from contesting the will after it is admitted to probate pursuant to Probate Code Section 8270 (a).
 This is yet another reason why it is critical to consult with a will contest attorney as quickly as possible following a decedent’s death, particularly if you are contemplating filing a will contest.